-Y3 - Y6 At the beginning of Y3, Y4, Y5 and Y6 a Challenge Grade is set for each pupil in the core subjects of Maths and English.
+Y3 - Y6 At the beginning of V2, V4, VE and V6 a Challenge Crade is set for each pupil in the 15 - 10 At the beginning of Y3, Y4, Y5 and Y6 a Challenge Grade is set for each pupil in the core subjects of Maths and English.
 A Science Challenge Grade is also set in Y4, Y5 and Y6.
 These grades are aspirational, set on an individual basis for pupils to be working towards.
 With focus, determination, and a good work ethos they are grades that we think a pupil should be capable of achieving in their end of year internal assessments.
 Challenge grade reviews are written for all subjects, discussing progress since the last review and providing important advice on key points to focus on.
 These comments are addressed to parents.
 For Maths, English and Science (Y4-6) a score is given indicating the level of recent performance in these subjects relative to their Challenge Grade.
 YR - Y2 There are no grades set in the Yr - Y2.
 Periodically throughout the year, a review is written for all subjects, discussing progress since the last review and providing important advice on key next steps.
 When teachers write Challenge Grade Reviews they will indicate the child's level of progress as emerging, expected or exceeding.
-Challenge grades are set based on the detailed academic information we have about your child ols such as MidYIS, verbal reasoning scores, non-verbal reasoning, common entrance scores and other ✓ +1 Represents achievement beyond expectation V +1 Represents achievement beyond expectation × Indicates that they are on track to achieve their projected challenge grade -1 Indicates that more work is required to achieve the projected grade -2 Indicates that significantly more work is required to achieve the projected grade and is a cause for concern.
+Challenge grades are set based on the detailed academic information we have about your child gleaned from tools such as MidYIS, verbal reasoning scores, non-verbal reasoning, common entrance scores and other tests ✓+1 Represents achievement beyond expectation Image: A set of the set of the Indicates that they are on track to achieve their projected challenge grade -1 Indicates that more work is required to achieve the projected grade -2 Indicates that significantly more work is required to achieve the projected grade and is a cause for concern.